joblib/loky/README.md

     third party libraries.

   * __Reusable executor__: strategy to avoid respawning a complete
     executor every time.
-A singleton executor instace can be reused (and dynamically resized if necessary) across consecutive calls to limit spawning and shutdown overhead.
+A singleton executor instance can be reused (and dynamically resized if necessary) across consecutive calls to limit spawning and shutdown overhead.
 The worker processes can be shutdown automatically after a configurable idling timeout to free system